HeylelOS/cyberd/IPCTL.md

 <daemon name> and <acceptor name> refer to filenames
 not beginning with a '.', so not composed by any NUL nor '/'.
+Note this is the only field not mandatorily ASCII-coded.
 The filename max size also applies.

 ## Daemons related commands